-We make sure to throw away any food items that expire, check our supplements to make sure they are still fresh, change the oil on our vehicles, but what about toothbrushes?
-When is the last time you replaced yours?
+We make sure to throw away any food items that expire, check our supplements to make sure they are still fresh, change the oil on our vehicles —- but what about toothbrushes?
+Do you remember the last time you replaced yours?

-Here, we’ll examine how often to change your toothbrush and why it is so important to switch out your toothbrush on a regular basis.
+Here, we’ll examine how often to change your toothbrush, signs you need a new toothbrush, and why it is so important to regularly replace your toothbrush.

 Is Your Toothbrush Clean?
 The Surprising (And Gross) Truth

 You brush in the morning, at night, and maybe even in between meals (bonus points!).
-However, you may not be leaving your mouth as fresh as you hope.
+However, you may not be leaving your mouth as fresh as you hope — especially if you haven’t replaced your toothbrush recently.

-A study from the University of Manchester in England discovered that the average toothbrush can contain up to 10 million (or more!) bacteria, including E. coli. and Staph.
+A study from the University of Manchester in England discovered that the average toothbrush can contain up to 10 million (or more!) bacteria, including E. coli., Strep, and Staph.

 When Should You Replace Your Toothbrush?

 A good rule of thumb is to replace your toothbrush every 3 months.
-This helps to ensure the bristles maintain their proper function to keep your teeth and gums healthy.
+This helps to ensure the bristles are functioning properly and keeping your teeth and gums healthy.

 - Check the Bristles – Are the bristles on your toothbrush straight and similar to how they looked when you first bought it?
 Or are they worn, crooked, frayed, or bent?
-If the bristles on your toothbrush are showing too much wear and tear, it is time to get a new one since a damaged brush will not be as effective at cleaning.
+If the bristles on your toothbrush are showing noticeable wear and tear, it probably isn’t cleaning your teeth effectively. *Note* If your toothbrush bristles are frayed or damaged before three months, it could be a sign you are scrubbing too vigorously when you brush.
+This can damage your enamel and gums, so consider talking with your dentist about proper brushing technique.

 - Check for Debris Near the Base – Check the very base of the bristles.
 Is there stuck on debris?
 If so, it is time for a replacement toothbrush.